mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 In Blazor you just forget about AJAX setup and DOM manipulation, as they are run under the covers.
 This is another good point for Blazor.
 The aspect of inter-mixed html and code is a very handy but reminds me a bit of old style Wordpress, which I don't like very much.
 I still have to make a decision about shifting towards code-behind file + template file style or mix both.
 The impression is at some point I will use the former as it favours more consistency even if is a lot more verbose.
-Another good point of Blazor components is their declarative style (just like Webforms, Coldfusion or defunct Struct etc etc) In fact, if you have a very predictable page structure (like my Datatable List + Edit form) building a code generator to automatise the skeleton of many pages becomes a lot easier.
+Another good point of Blazor components is their declarative style (just like Webforms, Coldfusion or defunct Structs etc etc)
+In fact, if you have a very predictable page structure (like my Datatable List + Edit form) building a code generator to automatise the skeleton of many pages becomes a lot easier.